 All playoff games air on local TV stations, meaning you can watch every NFL Playoff game live over-the-air with a digital antenna for free, through your cable provider or stream the games online through a cord-cutting cable TV service.
 You can also stream these games by logging into the TV network’s website or mobile app with your cable credentials.

 |TV Station||NFL Playoffs Coverage||Play-by-Play, Color Commentary||Live Stream||Mobile App|

 |ABC/ESPN||Wild Card Round||Joe Tessitore, Booger McFarland||WatchESPN||ESPN app|

 |NBC||Wild Card, Divisional||Al Michaels, Chris Collinsworth||NBC Sports Live||NBC Sports app|

 |CBS||AFC Wild Card, Divisional, Conf Champs||Jim Nantz, Tony Romo||CBS Live TV||CBS Sports app|

 |FOX||NFC Wild Card, Divisional, Conf Champs||Joe Buck, Troy Aikman||Fox Sports Go||Fox Sports app|

-Each of these networks will air one of the four Wild Card Round playoff games in the first weekend of the NFL Playoffs.
+Each of these networks will air at least one of the six Wild Card Round playoff games in the first weekend of the NFL Playoffs.
 ESPN will also simulcast the ABC game nationwide.

 NBC, CBS and FOX air the four Divisional Round games the following weekend, with NBC airing the first game and CBS and FOX splitting up coverage for the other three games.
 CBS owns AFC broadcasting rights, so all the playoff games they air will feature AFC teams; same deal with FOX and the NFC.